Food as Payment

 Many of the behaviors we want our dogs to do are not top of the list for them!

-That’s what the food is all about: it is a motivator.
+That’s what the food as payment is all about: it is a motivator.
 It is payment for a job well done.
 There are things everywhere that the puppy and adult dog will deem to be more interesting than we are.
 We need to give them a reason to want to check in with us or perform a behavior we request.
 Would you work for free?
 Probably not, so why would your dog?
 Food is one of the most potent motivators for animals and since they won’t accept cash, teach your puppy using food.

 Food is considered a primary reinforcer.